-What to do if your outside drain is blocked
+What to do if you have a blocked drain outside

 If there’s a funny smell just outside your home, or your sink is taking ages to drain, you may be dealing with a blocked drain.
-But don’t worry – nine times out of ten you’ll be able to unblock it yourself and probably won’t need to call anyone out.
+But don’t worry – you might be able to unblock it yourself.

 Table of contents